Repair Guide for Mk3 (3.1b / GHD3 / SS / SS2 / MS) GHDs

 Other less common faults are:

 A wire coming loose from the small cable socket circuit board that the cable connects to.
-If this is the case, you can either solder the wire back onto the PCB, or replace the socket (for new sockets see the shop - 3.1b / GHD3)
+If this is the case, you can either solder the wire back onto the PCB, or replace the socket (for new sockets or genuine used sockets see the shop - 3.1b / GHD3)

 Faulty switch.
 We've had a pair of 3.1B's where the switch buzzed loudly.
 You can either replace the switch, clean the insides of the switch or unsolder it, rotate through 180degrees and resolder.